 The Board of Directors may decide, at the proposal of the Compensation Committee, to grant exceptional remuneration to the Chief Executive Officer in view of very special circumstances.
 The payment of this type of remuneration must be justifiable by an event, such as the execution of a major transaction for the Company, or an operational outperformance measure.
 The amount of exceptional remuneration that can be granted to our Chief Executive Officer pursuant to a decision of the Board of Directors will be reviewed by the Compensation Committee which will make its recommendation and will be set in view of the type of transaction.
+The Board of Directors held on December 21, 2023 decided not to allocate benefits in kind to Mrs. Laurence Rodriguez for the performance of her corporate office as Chief Executive Officer.

 The payment of the elements of variable remuneration and, as appropriate, exceptional remuneration attributed for a financial year, is conditional on approval by the Ordinary General Meeting of the elements of remuneration of the Chief Executive Officer, paid or awarded by way of the said financial year (ex post vote).